adapter-hub/adapters/README.md

 limitations under the License.
 -->

-## Self-Contained `adapters` Library
+## `adapters` Library

-This branch disentangles `adapter-transformers` from HF Transformers and adds Transformers as an external dependency.

-### Breaking changes
+This branch contains the development version of `adapters`, the next-generation library for parameter-efficient and modular transfer learning.

+### Changes compared to `adapter-transformers`

+- `adapters` is a standalone package, using `transformers` as an external dependency but not patching it directly
-- All adapter-related classes now have to imported via `adapters` namespace, e.g.:
+- All adapter-related classes now are imported via `adapters` namespace, e.g.:
     ```python
     from adapters import BertAdapterModel
     # ...